minomy13/esphome-docs/components/sensor/dht.rst

 .. _Adafruit: https://www.adafruit.com/product/385

-The DHT22 and DHT11 require external pull up resistors on the data line.
-To do this, solder a resistor with *about* 4.7kΩ (anything in the range from 1kΩ to 10kΩ probably works fine, but if you're having issues try the 4.7kΩ recommended by the manufacturer) between ``DATA`` and ``3.3V``.
+The DHT22 and DHT11 require external pull-up resistors on the data line.
+By default, the internal pull-up resistor of the microcontroller is enabled.
+If you want to use an external one, solder a resistor with *approximately* 4.7kΩ (anything in the range of 1kΩ to 10kΩ will probably work, but if you're having issues, try the 4.7kΩ recommended by the manufacturer) between ``DATA`` and ``3.3V``.
+Then, disable the internal resistor with ``use_internal_pullup: false``.

 .. figure:: images/temperature-humidity.png
     :align: center